Sammers21/stargate-test/README.md

 with serious workloads by any big tech companies.
 Stargate is an immature project.
 4. Because of the inability to reuse prepared statements there is a 2x performance loss in latency and inability to handle hundreds of requests per seconds in comparison to the native driver which scales impressively well.
+5. It does not seem to be possible to receive more than 100 rows in one select query via gRPC.

 # Links and references